 How Prune & Harvest Hydroponic Basil

-Pruning and harvesting your basil on a regular basis will promote new growth and produce your overall yields.
+Pruning and harvesting your basil on a regular basis will promote new growth and increase your overall yields.
 Cutting to top off of the plant will cause it to stop growing vertically and instead laterally.
 More shoots produce more leaves for harvest.

 When it comes time to harvest your basil you can harvest the whole plant of just the leaves.
 I prefer to harvest just the leaves if I have an immediate need and the whole plant when I want to keep it fresh until it’s used.